-Other than that, there really isn’t much nearby.
+There really isn’t much else nearby.
 The camp sites tend to be fairly well spread out which means that you get exactly what you came for – a break from all the hustle and bustle!
 The views are amazing if you pick the right spot, and having a good fire at night is a great way to unwind.
 The bush in the D’entrecasteaux national park is unique, and quite amazing to walk through.

 As far as I am aware, firewood is not available at this spot, but I know people tend to take things out of the bush.
 Whether or not the ranger wants you to do that I am not sure, but it’s probably a good idea to take some wood along with you.